 Not surprisingly, the Orton-Gillingham method of teaching reading set the foundation for structured literacy.
 Dr. Samual Orton partnered with reading teacher Anna Gillingham to created a brain-based reading system based on phonics.
 The multisensory techniques and highly structured approach became Structured Literacy.

-In structured literacy reading programs, students learn morphemes, which are the smallest sound units.
+In structured literacy reading programs, students learn phonemes, which are the smallest units.
 They build up to learning large words.
 Struggling readers need decoding skills to achieve reading success.
 How quickly they go through the program depends on their success.
 Students must master the current level before moving on.

 The term structured literacy encompasses reading programs that focus on decoding words in a systematic approach.
 Many variations of structured literacy programs are available today.

 What your structured literacy program should look like

 Structured literacy isn’t just for students with dyslexia.
 Anyone having difficulties learning how to decode words and develop reading comprehension skills needs a structured literacy program.